-RHE28 transmitters must be grounded.
-Ground the RHE by connecting either a ground to terminal 22 (PE) or to M4 screw connection at the bottom center of the housing.
-The cross sectional area of the grounding wire must be equal to or larger than the conductors used for any supply or I/O connection.
+RHE26 and RHE27 transmitters must be grounded.
+Ground the RHE by either connecting a ground to terminal 22 (PE) or to the M4 screw type terminal on the back of the case.
+The cross-sectional area of the grounding wire must be equal to or larger than the conductors used for any supply or I/O connection.